Crisp and Co. Banner Image

 The law’s approach to finances in divorce and dissolution is that, whether agreed in private between the parties or ordered by the court, the resulting arrangements should be fair.

 The starting point to assess fairness is always a 50-50 split of the matrimonial money and assets.
-However, in reality, couples often do not contribute so precisely to the marriage or civil partnership and an unequal split may be necessary to enable both parties to maintain the same standard of living once the divorce or dissolution is finalised.
+However, in reality, couples often do not contribute the same amount to the marriage or civil partnership.
+In many cases, an unequal split may be necessary to enable both parties to maintain the same standard of living once the divorce or dissolution is finalised.

 There are a number of ways you can arrange and divide your pensions upon divorce or dissolution.
 The option you choose will depend on your individual circumstances and we can talk you through your options and provide insightful advice on which option sounds most appropriate for you.